 LUL Asset Performance Directorate, Tube Lines, Alstom, LU Engineering branch, LU Fleet branch

-From General Secretary Bob Crow
+RMT General Secretary Bob Crow said:

 London Transport Regional Council, branches and Tube Lines representatives to be advised.